 We also wanted to see some fossils, so we did a little jaunt to Darby Wind Cave.
 The trip from Jackson to Darby Wind Cave trailhead takes between an hour to an hour and a half, though I recommend stopping in at Big Hole BBQ in Victor.
 It’s a pretty delicious little eatery.
 They say that the seafood tacos are the best, though I’m not hugely fond of fish and water critters, so I can’t offer much of an assessment there.

 We made a pit stop at the airport in Driggs and checked out the aviation museum, which is a collection of historic jets and props owned by Dr. Sugden, who is also an aviation medical examiner in Jackson.
-Dr. Sugden is friends with Harrison Ford and flies with him routinely, and he is also married to the gal who owns the King Rang in Texas.
+Dr. Sugden is friends with Harrison Ford and flies with him routinely, and is also married to the gal who owns the King Ranch in Texas.
 (Maybe you’ve seen the King Ranch edition Fords.)
 Anyway, it’s worth a quick stop and is free.
 The airport also has a nice little cafe.

 The dirt road to the trailhead from town takes maybe 30-45 minutes but is very pleasant and well-maintained.
 We reached the trailhead in the early afternoon on September 29th and began the quick climb.
 I’d also done this trip 15 days before with my ATC buddy Chris, and Chris struggled with it, but he’s a big muscle-head, and usually such endeavors are a bit harder for them.
 I’ll attach pictures from both trips just so that you can see the area in various lighting.

 We left the trailhead and quickly crossed the creek.
-Given that it’s a high-use area, the bridge over the creek is quite nice and also a good places to filter some water if you’re so inclined.
+Given that it’s a high-use area, the bridge over the creek is quite nice and also a good place to filter some water if you’re so inclined.
 On fall days, it’s a really short hike, so there isn’t too much need to get a bunch packed up.
 The hike then goes through lush boreal forests with ferns.
 Half a mile in you’ll come to some huge, fallen boulders which means…it’s time to go uphill!

 While there are switchbacks, most of the going is just steady uphill that I found quite easy and pleasant.
 Mom and I didn’t need to stop for a breather or anything, but then again, it’s pretty low territory at a max elevation of only about 9,300 feet.